SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 - all own applications,
 - all subscribed applications which have different names than the own applications.

-In order to help you to distinguish which application is owned and which is subscribed, the tenant ID of the owner is displayed.
+> **Info:** In order to help you to distinguish which application is owned and which is subscribed, the tenant ID of the owner is displayed.

 On the left, you see the **Applications subscribed to a tenant on creation**, and on the right you see the **Applications subscribed to a tenant on platform upgrade**.